mosabami/managing-aks-infra-cicd/deploy-aks-content.md

 - Upgrading the Kubernetes version of the cluster
 - Add or modify a node pool
 - Change an auto scaling profile
 Utilizing the IaC model, these changes to the environment should be performed by updating the Terraform or Bicep code rather than using the Azure Portal or CLI directly.
 This way the changes can be properly tracked and approved using the standard pull request process.
+The same workflow used to deploy the infrastucture will also run during the pull request process to aid users in validating that the code changes will have the intended effect on the Azure environment.

 ### Architecture:
 `TODO`: Rework diagram into Visio